Istanbul Food Guide

 Efes, unlike many conglomerates, is happy to share center stage with the microbreweries of Turkey.
 In order to help with the Turkish breweries, they funded Brewstival, a festival that had beer experts judge the home-brewing competition.
 Efes took a step back to let the smaller breweries show off their goods.

-Another reality is that some restaurants and alcohol shops feature limited brands of beer over others because of the restrictive distribution agreements, thus it may be difficult to discover the following Turkish craft beers in most places.
-However, the craft beer sector is still alive with passionate producers and experimental flavors.
+Another reality is that some restaurants and alcohol shops carry only a few brands because of restrictive distribution agreements, so the Turkish craft beers below can be hard to find in everyday spots.
+The craft sector is very much alive, with passionate producers and experimental flavors.

 Gara Guzu